Liz4v/hfbr/README.rst

     There are also three special values: ``'year'``, ``'month'``, or ``None``. ``None`` means look at all backups.

 *   *Quantity* is how many backups to keep when looking within that granularity.
-    The special value ``None`` means forever_, and it's a useful quantity to give to your largest granularity.
+    The special value ``None`` means keep all of them forever_, and it's a useful quantity to give to your largest granularity.

 Every time the retention plan is applied to a backup directory, it will run each slot on all files.
 For each desireable slot it will try to find a file to be retained, and pin the earliest one if none is found.